 After admiring the setting, it’s worth stopping in the bar and hanging out, even if you don’t drink.
 Lit by bare light bulbs, the bar is the most evocative spot at Cap’s.
 It is filled with old clippings and historic photos and decorated with ancient cash registers, a sawfish bill, harpoons and parts of ships.

-Yes, improbably, the bartender on this night in 2010 was the daughter of co-founder Albert Hasis, who was a boy of 16 when Cap, Captain Theodore Knight, started the restaurant in 1928.
+Hasis, was a boy of 16 when Cap, Captain Theodore Knight, started the restaurant in 1928.
 According to Cap’s website, Hasis had run away from his Pittsburgh home.
-He came to be a like a son to Cap and, eventually, the Hasis family took over the restaurant.
+He came to be like a son to Cap and, eventually, the Hasis family took over the restaurant.
 The three children of Al Hasis still own and operate it.

 After visiting the bar, head into the restaurant, a long one-room wooden building.
 Rows of square windows overlook the water, though the view is primarily of mangroves along the shore.

-My advice is plan to arrive in daylight so as to enjoy the view.
+To have the full experience, my advice is arrive in daylight so as to enjoy the view.
 Walk around and look back at the place from the Intracoastal.
 Look at the items on the walls.
 Soak up the history.

-Also good to know: Cap’s does not have a seawall on the Intracoastal side and kayakers have been known to stop at the bar for a soda or beer.
+If you’re not up for a splurgy dinner, you can take the boat over and just visit the bar at Cap’s.
+Also good to know: Cap’s does not have a seawall on the Intracoastal side and kayakers have been known to stop at the bar for a sunset glass of wine or a beer.
 There’s a sandy beach that makes an easy landing.

 Caps Place is open for dinner year round, six days, closed Mondays.
 Reservations, particularly on weekends, are recommended.